Take our scenic Sila Yolu road trip to explore the Balkans en route to Türkiye

 Driving through Europe to Türkiye this summer?
 Take in the sights en route and experience an adventure you will never forget!
 This suggested scenic route allows you to spend what European Turks refer to as the ‘Sila Yolu’, (the spiritual journey back to reconnect with the homeland), exploring more of the Balkans on the way.
 It invites you on an exciting journey from Germany to Türkiye, crossing through six countries to discover the culture and history of some of Europe's most beautiful cities and lakes and get an authentic taste of Central and Eastern Europe.
 This route will take you across Germany, Austria, Slovenia, Croatia, Bosnia, Serbia, Bulgaria and Türkiye.

-You can choose whether to spend a day or an hour exploring each place, we’ve even provided suggestions for overnight stays, but you’re in control!
+You can choose whether to spend a day or an hour exploring each place, we’ve provided links to help you find your accommodation for overnight stays, you’re in control!

 Even if your journey starts elsewhere in Europe, your road trip to Türkiye will almost certainly pass through part of Germany.